rosalsm/rosalsm.github.io/journal-week-3.md

 We started making website responsive to the view ports changing to mobile and tablet view.
 That was impressive!

+This week is getting better and better.
+I love CSS and I love github and I promise I haven't been drinking.
+When you see things working you feel like a rock star!!!!
+I am sorry it is 10:17pm I think I can't write anything better.

 Skitch, merged confilcts in github, pseudocoding,etc